mahmoud/clastic/docs/tutorial.rst

 Handling request data
 ---------------------

-The form submits the data to the ``/show`` route, therefore we need an endpoint function to handle these requests.
+The form submits the data to the ``/show`` path, therefore we need an endpoint function to handle these requests.
-First, let's add the corresponding routing entry:
+First, let's add the corresponding route:

 .. code-block:: python
+   :emphasize-lines: 4

    def create_app():
        routes = [